Why do we have a Privacy Program?

 The Privacy Program benefits include:

-- promoting awareness of privacy issues including what information requires safeguarding and the legal requirments for protecting this information;
+- promoting awareness of privacy issues including what information requires safeguarding and the legal requirements for protecting this information;

 - providing coordination and consistency in the development of policies and guidance addressing the privacy of protected information; and